reza-sjdn/results-summary-component/README.md

 ### What I learned

 In fact I didn't learned any new thing, but reviewed past concepts.
-Of course I read an article about mobile-first workflow.
+Of course I read an article about mobile-first workflow and learned more about chrome dev tools.

 ### Continued development